bbengfort/strata-teaching-the-elephant-to-read/code/INSTALL.md

     OpenJDK Runtime Environment (IcedTea 2.3.10) (7u25-2.3.10-1ubuntu0.12.04.2)
     OpenJDK 64-Bit Server VM (build 23.7-b01, mixed mode)

 Now we need to disable IPv6 on Ubuntu- there is one issue when hadoop binds on `0.0.0.0` that it also binds to the IPv6 address.
-This isn't too hard: simply edit (with the editor of your choice, I prefer `vim`) the `/etc/sysctl.conf` file and add the following lines to the end of the file:
+This isn't too hard: simply edit (with the editor of your choice, I prefer `vim`) the `/etc/sysctl.conf` file using the following command

+	sudo vim /etc/sysctl.conf

+and add the following lines to the end of the file:

     # disable ipv6
     net.ipv6.conf.all.disable_ipv6 = 1